disco-lang/disco/docs/tutorial/arithmetic.rst

 multiplication: as is standard mathematical notation, we may often omit it, as in ``(1 + 2)(3 + 4)``, which means the same as ``(1 + 2) *
 (3 + 4)``.
-(For precise details on when the asterisk may be omitted, see XXX.)
+(For precise details on when the asterisk may be omitted, see the disco language reference.)
 Notice also that integers in disco may be arbitrarily large.

 Now try these: